Citrix Managed Desktops

 In this type of deployment, the customer sets up an AADDS in their customer-managed Azure platform.
 They can establish a VNet peering between the Citrix-managed VNet and the customer-managed VNet so the VDAs have access to the AADDS.
 For end-user authentication, customers can use either Azure Active Directory that is available from their Azure Subscription, or they can use the AADDS for regular Active Directory authentication.

-The customer-managed Azure Subscription resources including AADDS are being leveraged using VNet peering between two virtual networks within that region or location.
+The customer-managed Azure Subscription resources including AADDS are being used using VNet peering between two virtual networks within that region or location.
 Azure AD Domain Services is featuring all types of domain services including domain join, group policy, LDAP, Kerberos/NTLM authentication that is compatible with Windows Server Active Directory.

 Domain Joined VDAs using customer on-premises Active Directory Domain Services